 The Section sponsors the C. Anderson Aldrich Award, and the Dale Richmond/Justin Coleman Award, which are presented at the National Conference and Exhibition (NCE).
 These awards recognize pediatricians and non-pediatricians for their respective contributions to the field of developmental and behavioral pediatrics.
-The award presentations were held on Sunday, October 12, 2014 at the AAP National Conference and Exhibition in San Diego, CA.
+These deserving recipients received their awards on Sunday, October 12, 2014 at the AAP National Conference and Exhibition in San Diego, CA.

 C. Anderson Aldrich Award